gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 This bothered Einstein.

-Not because the predictions disagreed — they didn't.
+Not because the predictions disagreed.
+They didn't.
 Because an asymmetry in the description should correspond to an asymmetry in the physics.
-And there was no physical asymmetry — only relative motion between magnet and conductor.
+And there was no physical asymmetry, only relative motion between magnet and conductor.

-From this aesthetic dissatisfaction — from the refusal to accept an unnecessary asymmetry — came special relativity.
+From this aesthetic dissatisfaction, from the refusal to accept an unnecessary asymmetry, came special relativity.

 This is the deepest lesson:

-**Physics at its best begins with the feeling that something is wrong — not empirically wrong, but structurally wrong.
+**Physics at its best begins with the feeling that something is wrong, not empirically wrong, but structurally wrong.
 Asymmetric when it should be symmetric.